 Supplying increased quantities will cause the same problems with medicines that we have seen with panic buying in the supermarkets.
 There is no shortage, but one will be created by changes in supply patterns.

 If you stock up on the lifesaving medicines you need, someone else could suffer.

-If you have symptoms of coronavirus, or have been in contact with someone with symptoms, please stay at home and don't go to the pharmacy.
+Or you have been in contact with someone with symptoms, please stay at home and don't go to the pharmacy.
 Ask a relative, friend or neighbour to collect your prescription on your behalf.
 Some pharmacies may be able to deliver your prescription for you.

-One of the priorities for the NHS Volunteer Responders will be collecting and delivering prescriptions.
+One of the priorities for the NHS Volunteer Responders is collecting and delivering prescriptions.